Cozy Peach Kitchen

 • Topping ideas: Add more blueberries, shredded coconut flakes, almonds, mixed berries, yogurt, hemp seeds, cashew butter, or almond butter.
 All of these can be mixed into the oats before refrigerated or added as toppings.

-• How to add more protein: One serving of these overnight oats made with soy milk and coconut milk provides 14 grams protein.
+• How to add more protein: One serving of overnight oats with coconut milk provides 12 grams of protein.
 For more protein, try adding a scoop of protein powder, ½ cup of Greek or soy yogurt, or a handful of chopped nuts.

 • Make sugar-free overnight oats by omitting the maple syrup or using your favorite sugar-free sweetener.